andmos/Coffee/AeroPress.md

 The Aeropress can never make _true espresso_, since that requires a pressure of 9 bar.
 But it can come pretty close.
 This method is used to create a concentrate that can be used for other coffee drinks, or as is.
 Works well with most types of coffee.

 Always use clean water.
 Remember to moisten the filters.
+Pre-heat the cup.

 * 100 gr water
 * 32 gr freshly ground coffee, somewhere between filter and espresso.